 Sometimes, the hustle and bustle of New York City can get to your head.
 The scenery becomes familiar, and everything blends in with another.
 While NYC is a great place to explore, you’ve likely been to many of these locations already.
 Thankfully, New York is centrally located.
 This means there are plenty of places to visit for short amounts of time.

-Regardless if you have a family or are traveling solo, close day trips are sure to satisfy everyone involved.
+Regardless if you have a family or are traveling solo, short day trips are sure to satisfy everyone involved.
 From small beach towns to fun family activities, the options are endless.

 While NYC is frequently called the “Concrete Jungle,” there is little room for traditional outdoor adventure.
 Instead of concrete pavements, there are plenty of options to enjoy nature just outside of New York City.